shnabz/chrome-extensions/README.md

 #### Install Extension
-• Open Chrome and visit the following URL:
+• Open Chrome and type the following in the address bar:
 > chrome://extensions

 • Toggle the developer mode switch in the top right corner <br>